Rome, known as the Eternal City, has plenty of historical monuments and buildings to visit and see.

 Bring some picnic with you, and relax while watching the sunset.

-Using laser and sound effects, you will be able to see how ancient roman houses looked like.
+Using laser and other light effects, you will be able to see how ancient roman houses looked like.

-It is a fascinating new form to learn historical facts.
+It is a fascinating new form to learn historical facts – without the wikipedia-boring chatter-bla-bla.

 There is nothing more boring than…queuing!

-If you just want to skip the line for the Vatican Museum (which is usually loooong), just get a guided tour.
+If you just want to skip the line for the Vatican Museum (which is usually looooooooooong), just get a guided tour.

 You won’t have to queue, plus you will get plenty of extra information!